Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Introduction

 This prominence and importance of cross ratios in negative curvature motivates us to ask if such objects also exists for non-positively curved spaces and how much information about the geometry they carry.

 There is already some work done in this context.
-In \cite{Charney-Murray}, see also \cite{Charney-Cordes-Murray}, a coarse cross ratio for arbitrary $\CAT$ spaces on some subset of the boundary has been constructed.
-For $\CAT$ cube complexes there is a cross ratio on the Roller boundary constructed in \cite{Beyrer-Fioravanti-Incerti}, using essentially the combinatorial structure of the space.
-In both cases Moebius (respectively quasi-Moebius) bijections are connected to isometries (respectively quasi-isometries).
+In \cite{Charney-Murray} a coarse cross ratio for arbitrary $\CAT$ spaces on some subset of the boundary has been constructed.
+In \cite{Beyrer-Fioravanti-Incerti} there is a cross ratio defined on the Roller boundary of a $\CAT$ cube complexes, using essentially the combinatorial structure of the space.
+In those works Moebius (respectively quasi-Moebius) bijections are connected to isometries (respectively quasi-isometries).

 In this paper we will construct cross ratios for symmetric spaces and Euclidean buildings, which will generalize the cross ratios of $\mathrm{CAT}(-1)$ spaces.
 There is little need to explain the importance of symmetric spaces in differential geometry and related areas.
-However, we want to point out that there is currently an active field of research on symmetric spaces going on; namely Anosov representations and subgroups (e.g. \cite{Labourie-IM}, \cite{KLP}, \cite{Guichard-Wienhard-IM} and many more).
-Anosov representations are representations of hyperbolic groups, for example surface groups, into semi-simple Lie groups which come with a equivariant boundary map satisfying some contracting/expanding properties.
-They yield a class of very well behaved discrete subgroups which in many situations carry a lot of geometric information (e.g. \cite{Choi-Goldman}).
-The natural boundary maps Anosov representations come with can be used to pullback the cross ratios that we construct to get cross ratios on the boundary of the group.
-This has been done for representation into $\text{SL}(n,\R)$ in \cite{Labourie-IHES} using an ad-hoc definition of a cross ratio and this is in the spirit of \cite{Martone-Zhang}; and we hope that the vector valued cross ratio we analyze here allows for further applications in this area.
+However, we want to point out that the study of symmetric spaces has recently gained renewed prominence in the active field of research of Anosov representations and Anosov subgroups (e.g. \cite{Labourie-IM}, \cite{KLP}, \cite{Guichard-Wienhard-IM} and many more).
+We will see that the cross ratios we construct are connected to the study of those (e.g. \cite{Labourie-IHES}, \cite{Martone-Zhang}) and hence we hope for applications of our work in this area.

 Euclidean buildings arise in many different areas of mathematics.
 See \cite{Ji} for an overview of some applications.
 Probably most prominently they arise in the study of algebraic groups and geometric group theory; they have also been a crucial tool in the proof of quasi-isometric rigidity of symmetric spaces \cite{Kleiner-Leeb} (extending Mostow-Prasad rigidity) - to name a few.